datawire/datawire-connect/README.md

 should behave when they interact, and helps them reliably discover and reach other services at runtime.

+Datawire Connect is designed to work with your existing software and languages.
+It does not require you to make changes to your existing interfaces, programming languages, or application framework.

 # Overview

 A core part of Datawire Connect is **Quark**, a language that is used to define the